-ROBYN HUSSA FARRELL, MFA, E-RYT is the Founder and CEO of Mental Fitness which she created in 2006 in an effort to connect evidence-based prevention programs to schools across the U.S. Along the way, Hussa Farrell worked in Inpatient, Partial-Hospitalization and Outpatient treatment facilities as a yoga therapist for patients struggling with eating disorders.
-The combination of working with researchers in schools and working in treatment centers led her to creating an array of engaging evidence-based tools that have connected over 4,000 students safely to treatment.
+ROBYN HUSSA FARRELL, MFA, E-RYT is the Founder of four companies: Transport Group Theatre Company in NYC, White Elephant Enterprises, Resiliency Technologies and Mental Fitness — which she created in 2006 in an effort to connect evidence-based prevention programs to schools across the U.S. Along the way, Hussa Farrell worked in Inpatient, Partial-Hospitalization and Outpatient treatment facilities as a yoga therapist for patients struggling with eating disorders.
+The combination of working with researchers in schools and working in treatment centers led her to creating an array of engaging evidence-based programs that have connected over 4,000 students safely to treatment.
+She authored a chapter on her NOURISH Recovery Yoga model for licensed psychotherapists and RYT yoga instructors which is featured in the 2017 book edited by Carolyn Costin and Joe Kelly, Yoga and Eating Disorders: Ancient Healing for Modern Illness.
+A complete listing of her other research, publications and presentations is below.

 With a background in NYC theatre and entertainment, Hussa Farrell has been co-creating and directing documentary film educational tools and programs with her husband Tim Farrell, through their production company, White Elephant Enterprises.
 Together, they create powerful digital initiatives that empower individuals from diverse communities.
-They recently co-Directed and co-Curated the Highland Video Village installation for Seeing Spartanburg in a New Light — a public art project, funded by Bloomberg Philanthropies.
-They are also resident documentary filmmakers for Way to Wellville, Spartanburg and for the Northside Initiative.
+They recently co-Directed and co-Curated the Highland Video Village installation for Seeing Spartanburg in a New Light — a public art project, supported through a $1 Million grant by Bloomberg Philanthropies.
+They are also resident documentary filmmakers and community engagement consultants for Way to Wellville, Spartanburg and for the Northside Initiative.
 Some of the mental health educational documentary films they have co-directed; include, Speaking Out About Ed, Beneath the Floorboards and ED 101 – the result of interviewing more than 50 national experts in the fields of mental health, neuroscience and public health.
+For their work with these rich, community engagement projects, Hussa Farrell and her husband Tim Farrell were nominated for the 2017 Mary L. Thomas Award for Civic Leadership and Community Change.

-For her work creating Mental Fitness’s array of programs and initiatives, Robyn received the 2014 Peace Award from Converse College Westgate Family Therapy and the 2010 Champion in Women’s Health award from former Wisconsin First Lady, Ms. Sue Ann Thompson.
+For her work creating Mental Fitness’s array of programs and initiatives, Robyn was nominated for the 2017 Karen Mitchell Women of Distinction award, received the 2014 Peace Award from Converse College Westgate Family Therapy (Emerge) and the 2010 Champion in Women’s Health award from former Wisconsin First Lady, Ms. Sue Ann Thompson.

 Prior to her work with Mental Fitness, Hussa was co-Founder and Founding Executive Director of the award-winning New York theatre company, Transport Group, winner of Obie awards, Drama Desk nominations and the 2007 Drama Desk award for the company’s breadth of vision and challenging productions.
 To this day, the work of Transport Group is regarded as some of the best in New York City under the leadership of Jack Cummings III.
 Follow the journey at www.TransportGroup.org.